Martin Chuzzlewit: Plot summary

 Martin Chuzzlewit has been raised by his grandfather and namesake.
-Years before Martin senior took the precaution of raising an orphaned girl, Mary Graham, to be his companion and nursemaid, with the understanding that she will receive income from him only as long as Martin senior lives.
+Years before, Old Martin took the precaution of raising an orphaned girl, Mary Graham, to be his companion and nursemaid, with the understanding that she would receive income from him only as long as Old Martin lives.
 Old Martin considers that this gives her a motive to keep him alive, in contrast to his relatives, who want to inherit his money.
-His grandson Martin falls in love with Mary and wishes to marry her, conflicting with Old Martin's plans.
-Martin and his grandfather argue, each too proud to yield to a resolution.
-Martin leaves home to live on his own and old Martin disinherits him.
+Young Martin falls in love with Mary and wishes to marry her, conflicting with Old Martin's plans.
+Young Martin and his grandfather argue, each too proud to yield to a resolution.
+Young Martin leaves home to live on his own, and Old Martin disinherits him.

-Martin becomes an apprentice, at the late age of 21, to Seth Pecksniff, a relative and greedy architect.
-Instead of teaching his students he lives off their tuition fees and has them do draughting work that he passes off as his own.
+Young Martin becomes an apprentice, at the late age of 21, to Seth Pecksniff, a relative and greedy architect.
+Instead of teaching his students, Pecksniff lives off their tuition fees and has them do draughting work that he passes off as his own.
 He has two spoiled daughters, Charity and Mercy, nicknamed Cherry and Merry.
-Pecksniff takes Martin on to establish closer ties with his wealthy grandfather.
+Pecksniff takes Young Martin on to establish closer ties with his wealthy grandfather.

 Young Martin befriends Tom Pinch, a kind-hearted soul whose late grandmother gave Pecksniff all she had in the belief that Pecksniff would make an architect and a gentleman of him.
-Pinch is incapable of believing any of the bad things others tell him of Pecksniff, and always defends him vociferously.
-Pinch works for exploitatively low wages while believing that he is the unworthy recipient of Pecksniff's charity, rather than a man of many talents.
+Pinch is incapable of believing any of the bad things others tell him of Pecksniff and always defends him vociferously.
+He works for exploitatively low wages while believing that he is the unworthy recipient of Pecksniff's charity, rather than a man of many talents.

-Martin spends one week at the house of Pecksniff.
-Alone with Tom, as the family spends the week in London.
-Martin draws the designs for a school during that week.
-When Old Martin learns of his grandson's new life, he asks that Pecksniff kick young Martin out.
-When Pecksniff returns, they argue and Martin leaves, once again to make his way alone.
-Soon, old Martin and Mary arrive in the area.
-He seems to fall under Pecksniff's control.
-During this time Pinch falls in love with Mary, who loves to hear him play the organ, but does not declare his feelings, both because of his shyness and because he knows she is attached to young Martin.
-Pecksniff also decides that Mary should be his next wife, and rudely courts her.
+Young Martin spends one week at the house of Pecksniff, alone with Tom, as the family spends the week in London.
+Young Martin draws the designs for a school during that week.
+When Old Martin learns of his grandson's new life, he asks that Pecksniff kick him out.
+When Pecksniff returns, they argue and Young Martin leaves, once again to make his way alone.
+Soon, Old Martin and Mary arrive in the area; the former seems to fall under Pecksniff's control.
+During this time Pinch falls in love with Mary, who loves to hear him play the organ, but does not declare his feelings, both because of his shyness and because he knows she is attached to Young Martin.
+Pecksniff decides that Mary should be his next wife and rudely courts her.